• Skip to main content

 sweet and spicy cucumber salad bowl

 There are only a few salad recipes on the blog as I don't make them often.
-But this sweet, spicy and sour cucumber salad as another clever way to use up your pomegranate molasses.
+But this sweet, spicy and sour cucumber salad is another clever way to use up your pomegranate molasses.
+Easy to make ahead and best served at a summer lunch table!

 Jump to: